How Was This Program Developed?

 Starting in the mid 1980s, I developed this program over a period of many years while teaching and tutoring elementary school students.
-The materials I created, starting with color-coded phonetic word lists and flashcards, followed by little printed booklets that had rhyming words, sentences, and pictures, were initially used as a supplement to the early elementary basal reading programs that were used in the schools where I taught.
+The materials I created, starting with color-coded phonetic word lists and flashcards, followed by little printed booklets that had rhyming short vowel words, sentences, and pictures, were initially used as a supplement to the early elementary basal reading programs that were used in the schools where I taught.
 My goal was to find a combination of teaching techniques and materials that would help as many students as possible learn to read and write successfully.
 I saw first hand that learning to read could be a challenging and frustrating process for many students.
 I was fortunate to be able to attend a Slingerland summer teacher training program early in my career.
 The Slingerland program was developed by Beth Slingerland as a way to use the Orton-Gillingham program with a full classroom.
 Both systems were designed to teach dyslexic students, but they work well with all types of students, and have proven to be highly successful for many years.
-Over a period of time, I built on that foundation, using many of the same elements, adapting others, and adding additional teaching ideas from my own experience and from other outstanding programs.
-With each new modification or addition, I found it even easier to teach my students to read and write.
+Over a period of time I built on that foundation, adjusting and supplementing the instructional plan with teaching strategies discovered from my own experience and from other outstanding programs.
+With each new modification or addition, I found it easier to teach my students to read and write.

 I have incorporated teaching elements into Sound City Reading from the programs listed below, shown in the order in which I studied them.
 This is a process that has been going on since the mid 1980s.

-- Slingerland - From this program I learned to use a structured lesson outline every day that includes alphabet and phonogram flashcards and a dictation period in which students write letters, letter patterns, phonetic words, sight words, and a sentence.
+- Slingerland® - I attended a month long Slingerland training program and began to use the program in my classroom the following school year.
+Beth Slingerland studied the Orton-Gillingham method and adapted it so that it could be used with a full classroom.
+Both programs are designed to teach reading and writing to students with specific language disabilities.
+From this program I learned to use a structured lesson outline every day that includes alphabet and phonogram flashcards and a dictation period in which students write letters, letter patterns, phonetic words, sight words, and a sentence.
 I also learned to teach handwriting by having students trace large letter patterns on the chalkboard and on paper.

-- Total Reading - Primary Teacher Manual, By Mary Minor Johnston, Sadly, this program is no longer available. - From this program I learned that students learn more easily when they say just the letter sounds when they see letter and phonogram flashcards and when they spell words, instead of using the letter names.
+- Total Reading - Primary Teacher Manual, By Mary Minor Johnston - Sadly, this program is no longer available.
+From this program I learned that students learn more easily when they say just the letter sounds when they see letter and phonogram flashcards and when they spell words, instead of using the letter names.
 I also learned to sort the children's books in my classroom library by reading level, paying special attention to the earliest levels.
-I read the text carefully in each book, taking notes about the specific phonics patterns included in the story.
-I labeled each book to show the most advanced phonics pattern in my teaching sequence.
-That allowed me to introduce a new book to the students after they had learned all of the necessary phonics patterns.
-This made each of the classical children's books that we read completely decodable by the students.
+I had a specific sequence in which I taught the phonics patterns in my classroom.
+I read the text carefully in my favorite purchased children's books, taking notes about the specific phonics patterns found in the words in the story.
+I labeled each book to show the most advanced phonics pattern in my teaching sequence that was found in the book.
+This showed me which patterns must be taught before students could read a particular book.
+The whole process allowed me to introduce a series of children's books to the students in a specific order as they studied new phonics patterns, making the books completely decodable by the students.

-- Handwriting Without Tears - From this program I learned that starting the lowercase letters a, c, d, g, o, q, and s on the middle line instead of below it makes it easier for students to learn to write those letters.
+- Handwriting Without Tears - I purchased the materials and studied this program but did not use it with students.
+However, I modified my usual handwriting instruction so that students start the lowercase letters a, c, d, g, o, q, and s on the middle line instead of below it.
+I found that this makes it easier for students to learn to write those letters.